0x73hahd/0x73hahd/README.md

 ![Welcome](pictures/welcome.png)

-### About Me:
+# About me:
--  I’m a self-taught student.
-And I don’t believe in teaching at schools and universities.
-(Of course, it doesn’t mean I didn’t go to school 🙂)
+- I'm a student interested in CS.
-- I have an interest in computer science.
+- I have a special interest in Linux.
-- I love spending my time reading and talking about programming and sharing ideas.
+- I love programming in python and rust, but I can work with c/c++ and java too.